On the Optimization Landscape of Dynamic Output Feedback Linear Quadratic Control: Equivalence between dLQR and LQG

 The transient behavior is neglected in the classical LQG problem.
-Instead, the \texttt{dLQR}~\eqref{eq.dLQR} minimizes an infinite-horizon accumulated cost, in which the system transient behavior induced by initial states and estimates plays an important role, as characterized in Lemma \ref{lemma.dLQR_cost}.
+Instead, the \texttt{dLQR}~\eqref{eq.dLQR} minimizes an infinite-horizon accumulated cost, in which the system transient behavior induced by initial system and controller states play an important role, as characterized in Lemma \ref{lemma.dLQR_cost}.